African Civilization Society: Background

-The American Colonization Society (ACS) was established in 1816 with the mission of encouraging African Americans, both enslaved and free, to emigrate to West Africa and establish a colony.
+The American Colonization Society was a white-led organization established in 1816 with the mission of encouraging African Americans, both enslaved and free, to emigrate to West Africa and establish a colony.
 These efforts eventually resulted in the founding of Liberia in 1821.
-The ACS consisted of a coalition of racists, humanitarians, and enslavers, most of whom either felt that Black people did not belong in the U.S. or that they did, but anti-Black prejudice would always keep them from achieving full American citizenship.
-Black Americans broadly opposed the organization and the broader movement of African colonization with which it was affiliated.
+The Society consisted of a coalition of racists, humanitarians, and enslavers, most of whom either felt that Black people did not belong in the US or that they did, but anti-Black prejudice would always keep them from achieving full American citizenship.
+Black Americans broadly opposed the organization and the greater Back-to-Africa movement with which it was affiliated.

 Despite this, some Black community leaders began to look upon both more favorably after Liberia declared independence under exclusively Black leadership in 1847.
-Furthermore, there was a series of events which took place during the 1850's which led Black leaders such as journalist Martin Delany and Presbyterian minister Henry Highland Garnet to reconsider emigration.
-The Fugitive Slave Act of 1850 compromised the safety of free Black Americans by making them susceptible to kidnapping.
-The Kansas–Nebraska Act of 1854 repealed the Missouri Compromise by opening up the possibility of expanding slavery into U.S. territories north of the 36°30′ parallel.
+Furthermore, there was a series of events which took place during the 1850s which led Black leaders such as journalist Martin Delany and Presbyterian minister Henry Highland Garnet to reconsider emigration.
+The frequency of free Black Americans being kidnapped and sold into slavery increased following the Fugitive Slave Act of 1850.
+Whereas the Missouri Compromise of 1820 had limited the expansion of slavery into US territories south of the parallel 36°30′ north, abolitionists were incensed when that rule was repealed by the Kansas–Nebraska Act of 1854.

 Most alarming to Garnet and Delany, the 1857 Dred Scott v.
 Sandford decision by the Supreme Court of the United States denied any claims to constitutional rights for Black Americans.
 In 1850, Garnet completed a lecture tour of the United Kingdom, speaking about the possibilities of undermining the economic viability of American slavery by encouraging the production of molasses and cotton using free labor in Africa.
 In 1852, Delany published The Condition, Elevation, Emigration, and Destiny of the Colored People of the United States, Politically Considered, in which he argued that Black Americans had no future in their own country.
 He asked "What can we do?
 What shall we do?" and "Shall we fly, or shall we resist?"
 Delany's conclusion was emigration.